PDConSec/vsc-print/manual.md

 ### Print the active document

 To print the active document just click the printer icon to the right of the document tabs.
-Control for paper size, margins and page orientation is in the print dialog.
+Make sure you don't have multiple lines of text selected.
+Otherwise, you'll print the selection, not the whole document. **Control for paper size, margins and page orientation is in the print dialog.**

 ### Print a selection in the active document

-Select at least one line in the active document.
+Select a multi-line block of text in the active document.
 Then either click the printer icon to the right of the document tabs or right-click on the selection and choose `Print` from the context menu.
 When the context menu appears, `Print` appears at (or near) the top, the bottom or nowhere depending on the setting `Print: Editor Context Menu Item Position` .

 Line numbers in your printout are aligned with the line numbers in the editor whether these are visible or not.
 So if you are discussing a line of code numbered 1145 in a code review and you open the file to amend it, typing `Ctrl+G` and then 1145 `[Enter]` will put your cursor directly on the line of code in question.